 So get it now!

 In October and November alone, I used this pass in four national parks and three national monuments.
-And two were visited Tuesday.
-Considering Grand Canyon National Park is $30 alone (and, as discussed, going up in price during prime season) for the entrance, the pass quickly paid for itself.
+And two visited Tuesday.
+Considering Grand Canyon National Park is $30 alone (and, as discussed, going up in price during the prime season) for the entrance, the pass quickly paid for itself.

 But Paul, you are an unemployed bum.
 How can I, a contributing citizen to society, possibly make use of this pass?

 Even when I was working diligently in beige box land, I always made use of this pass.
 The local recreation area honored it.
 I hung it up at trailheads and did not have to pay for parking.
-Some off-the-beaten-path places were free.
+Some off-the-beaten-path places ended up as free.
 And I always made use of it during my precious vacation time on more than one occasion before I gave myself the gift of time in September.

 Top Fifty Pieces of Clickbait Crap is not something most experienced outdoors people need.
 Their gear system is established.
-And you purchasing a gift for them is not terribly helpful unless they specifically request you to buy something.
+And you purchase a gift for them is not terribly helpful unless they specifically request you to buy something.